simnalamburt/arc311/Lab1.md

 > This CloudFormation template will launch multiple child stacks.
 Once complete, you will have 2 VPCs with subnets, NAT Gateways, security groups, etc.  Additonally, it will launch a Cloud9 instance, an Elastic Container Service (ECS) cluster, an Application Load Balancer, and 2 services that will run in the ECS cluster (Website service and product service)

 ### Configuring VPC Flow Logs
 Some of our traffic will be using public IP addresses and then we will make our application private.
-VPC flow logs will help us confirm that we are successful in dowing so.
-We will write the VPC flow logs to S3 and later use Athena to query them.
+VPC flow logs will help us confirm that we are successful in doing so.
+We will write the *VPC flow logs* to *S3* and later use *Athena* to query them.
 You can learn more about VPC flow logs and the record syntax here in the [VPC Flow Flogs Documentation.](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html)

 7. From the Cloudformation Console, click on your main ARC311 stack (the master stack).